mizosoft/methanol/CONTRIBUTING.md

 `./gradlew clean check -PenableErrorprone`

 [Error-prone][errorprone] checks are included but disabled by default for build speed.
-It is highly desirable to make errorprone happy (maybe via reasonable suppressions).
-[Checker Framework][checker-framework] is also optionally used but mainly for informative reasons (its acts weird and sometimes crashes, patches regarding this are welcome).
+It is desirable to make errorprone happy (maybe via reasonable suppressions).
+[Checker Framework][checker-framework] is optionally used but mainly for informative reasons (its acts weird and crashes, patches regarding this are welcome).
 Similarly, it can be run with `enableCheckerframework` project property.

-[`methanol-brotli`][build-brotli] uses JNI and contains a `c/c++` subproject for brotli decoder.
+[`methanol-brotli`][build-brotli] uses JNI and contains a `c/c++` subproject for the brotli decoder.
 The native project is not included in the build by default.
 You can do so with project property `includeBrotliJni` or running the `installBrotli` task if you have a proper tool chain.
-Note that brotli is not yet supported for macOS, so you must exclude brotli tests to pass others:
+Note that brotli isn't yet supported for macOS, so make sure to exclude brotli tests when running from a Mac:

-`./gradlew clean check -PenableErrorprone -x methanol-brotli:test`
+`./gradlew check -PenableErrorprone -x methanol-brotli:test`

 ## Dependencies

 Methanol makes it easier to use third-party libraries with the HTTP client.
 However, it does so without making users pay for what they don't need.
-The core module currently has zero runtime dependencies and it is important it remains so.
-Features that require dependencies should be in separate modules, possibly with `ServideLoader` abstractions introduced in the core (e.g. `BodyAdapter`, `BodyDecoder`).
+The core module currently has zero runtime dependencies, and it is important it remains so.
+Features that require dependencies should be in separate modules, possibly with `ServideLoader` abstractions introduced in the core (e.g. `BodyAdapter`,`BodyDecoder`).

 ## Style

 The project mostly adheres to the [Google Style Guide][google-style-guide].
 Changes are expected to be consistent regarding key style aspects (2 space indentation, 4 for continuation, etc).
 It is preferable to use [google-java-format][google-java-format] for new code.

 [build-brotli]: <https://github.com/mizosoft/methanol/tree/master/methanol-brotli>
 [errorprone]: <https://errorprone.info/>